V-Sekai/manuals/decisions/20230522-godot-engine-ipad.md

 3. ~~Modify the user interface to accommodate the larger screen size of the iPad.~~
 4. ~~Update any device-specific code to support the iPad.~~
 5. Test the application on different iPad models and fix any issues found during testing.
-  i.
-Install Xcode.
+    1. Install Xcode.
-  ii.
-Generate certificates for uploading the Godot Engine iPad build to the iPad.
+    2. Generate certificates for uploading the Godot Engine iPad build to the iPad.
 6. Merge the iPad branch back into the main branch once the application is stable and fully functional.

 ## Positive Consequences